CARES Act Information

 Emergency funding will be available to students who experience unexpected financial situations and meet the eligibility criteria outlined below.
-Students are asked to identify the level of funding needed: up to $250 per student.
+Students are asked to identify the level of funding needed.

 The emergency funding application is a process for emergencies and unexpected hardships.
 Funding is not meant to provide long-term or full tuition relief.
 This funding is a last resort for students who need it most and should NOT be considered part of a student’s financial planning for the future.
 Priority consideration will be given to students whose continued enrollment may be at risk because of unexpected and unforeseen events or expenses.

 HAVE QUESTIONS?
 Before you apply, check out the student emergency assistance fund FAQs.

 Amount awarded to VUIM: $228,855